Cinnamon Swirl Sourdough Bread Recipe: No Stress, No Leaks

 I’ve perfected the swirl shaping for a batard, but I’m still refining it for a boule.
 For now, I suggest stretching the dough into a square rather than a rectangle—this creates shorter sides, making it easier to roll up and pinch the seams into a rounder shape.
 I’m still testing, but this should help achieve a more even boule!

-Can’t you just put this in a loaf pan?
+Can I bake this in a loaf pan?

 Absolutely!
 You can roll it up and bake it in a loaf pan for an easier approach.
 I just wanted to perfect this method for an artisan-style loaf.
+If you use a loaf pan, consider reducing the temperature by 25°F and double-check the internal loaf temperature before taking it out – it may need a few more minutes to bake through.

 Can I use my own sourdough bread recipe as the base?